 When the product is returned, due to whatsoever reason, whether a customer was dissatisfied or the product was damaged, the business suffers a heavy loss of shipment and reputation.
 Cost of logistics and shipping have always been scary for those e-commerce sellers who deliver the product for free.

-Return and refund are also part of great customer services, therefore it will be the big mistake to underestimate them.
+Return and refund are also part of great customer service, therefore it will be a big mistake to underestimate them.
 The best thing you can do is build a strong returns policy.
 Below consideration should be kept in mind while designing returns policy:

 Online merchants frequently compete on price.
 Plenty of sellers may list equal products on their sites.
-The product is same but the only difference here is the price.
-They are vying to sell the product to increase their market share.
+The product can be the same but the only difference here is the price.
+They are vying to sell the product to increase its market share.

-Ultimately every online shopper expects fast and frees shipping that too at lowest price.
+Ultimately every online shopper expects fast and frees shipping that too at the lowest price.

-To survive in the competitive market, ecommerce companies need to distribute their own inventory to fulfilment warehouses, become extremely resourceful shippers, or find some unique products to minimize this problem.
+To survive in the competitive market, e-commerce companies need to distribute their own inventory to fulfillment warehouses, become extremely resourceful shippers, or find some unique products to minimize this problem.
 Because ultimately every online shopper expects fast and free shipping that too in lowest price.

 Many online stores bulk buy products wholesale from manufacturers or distributors to sell that in retail from their online store.
 This is the basic business model for online stores.

-Unfortunately, because of ecommerce’s low barrier to entry and other reasons, many product manufacturers and retailers to start selling directly to consumers.
+Unfortunately, because of e-commerce's low barrier to entry and other reasons, many product manufacturers and retailers start selling directly to consumers.

 The same company that sells your products may also be your competitor.
-For an example, ABC Garments, sells not just your online marketplace, but also directly to consumers on its website.
-Even some of manufactures builds distributors that makes the scenario worse.
+For example, ABC Garments sells not just your online marketplace, but also directly to consumers on its website.
+Even some of the manufacturers build distributors that make the scenario worse.

-- Giving priority to buy from those manufactures that are less likely to sell directly to customers.
+Giving priority to buy from those manufacturers that are less likely to sell directly to customers.

-- Offering the product at fewer prices or with added benefit to increase the sales.
+Offering the product at fewer prices or with the added benefit to increasing sales.

-Security issues over the web can lead to nightmare.
+Security issues over the web can lead to a nightmare.
 Fraudsters post lot of spam and they may attack the web host server and infect all websites with viruses.
-They can get access to all your confidential data about your customer’s phone number, card details etc.
+They can get access to all your confidential data about your customer’s phone number, card details, etc.